 What are the side effects?

 Consider your tolerance for the possible side effects associated with a particular birth control method.
-Some methods, particularly those that contain estrogen, pose more side effects — some potentially serious — than do others, such as barrier methods and natural family planning methods.
+Some methods, particularly those that contain estrogen or progesterone, pose more side effects — some potentially serious — than do others, such as barrier methods and natural family planning methods.
 Talk to your health care provider about your medical history and how it might affect your choice of birth control.